 Over 250,000 law-abiding Georgia citizens are denied the right to vote.

 Representation in exchange for taxation was one of the founding principles of the United States of America.
 It embodies our national resistance to tyranny.
 Yet in 2020, centuries after the U.S. gained freedom, justice, and democracy, Georgia has more people on parole and probation than any other state, and remains one of 30 states that does not restore voting rights upon release from prison.
 Such denial subverts the dignity of the American democratic experience.

 The power of the vote is the power of self-determination.
 It’s the ability to have a say so in deciding what we believe to be best for ourselves, our families and our communities.
 To deny access to government and the distribution of power that exercises authority over us, while at the same time imposing scores of taxes upon us, is fundamentally unAmerican and needs to be corrected immediately.
-We’re all humans and we all make bad decisions.
-None of us want to be defined by the mistakes we made in the past, or to be denied our rights because of poor choices, particularly when we’ve learned from those mistakes, grown, and are now actively better because of it.
+None of us want to be defined by the mistakes we made in the past, particularly when we’ve learned from those mistakes, grown, and are now actively better because of it.

 I’ve been arrested in Georgia